 How the data is filed

-Once the hospitals fill out their cost reports and submit them to CMS, the information from the forms is filed on two enormous CSV documents for all hospitals in the US each year.
-The first CSV document is called the alpha document.
+Once the hospitals fill out their cost reports and submit them to CMS, the information from the forms is filed on two enormous CSV files for all hospitals in the US each year.
+The first CSV file is called the alpha.
 It contains all of the worded answers the hospitals provided such as answers to yes/no questions, in which city the hospital is located, etc… The second CSV document is the numeric document and contains all of the answers that are numbers, such as the total amount a hospital issued in billed charges that year.

 The size of each of these documents presents the first real challenge to extracting the data they provide.
 For example, the numeric document contains about 350-400 megabytes of data each year or about 11 million lines of data.
 Documents this large can’t be opened as standard spreadsheets so you’ll need special software that can retrieve data from such huge documents.
 If you try opening either document in Excel, about 90% of the data will be missing from the spreadsheet.
 Numbers won’t even try to open them.